mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

   * The universal mode guarantees that all SELECT statements always see the latest observable transaction state on a database cluster.
-The basis of this is the `@@gtid_current_pos` variable which is read from the current master server before each read.
-This guarantees that if a transaction was visible at the time the read is received by readwritesplit, the transaction is guaranteed to be complete on the slave server where the read is done.
+The basis of this is the `@@gtid_current_pos` variable which is read from the current primary server before each read.
+This guarantees that if a transaction was visible at the time the read is received by readwritesplit, the transaction is guaranteed to be complete on the replica server where the read is done.

     This mode is the most consistent of all the modes.
 It provides consistency regardless of where a write originated from but it comes at the cost of increased latency.
-For every read, a round trip to the current master server is done.
+For every read, a round trip to the current primary server is done.
 This means that the latency of any given SELECT statement increases by roughly twice the network latency between MaxScale and the database cluster.
-In addition, an extra SELECT statement is always executed on the master which places some load on the server.
+In addition, an extra SELECT statement is always executed on the primary which places some load on the server.

 Before MaxScale 2.5.0, the `causal_reads` parameter was a boolean parameter.
 False values translated to `none` and true values translated to